Lethja/Newth/Watcom/README.md

 ## Build Newth

+### Build for 16-bit (real mode)

-Run `wmake -f TH.MAK` to build the project.
+Run `wmake -f TH16.MAK` to build the project.
-A self contained 16-bit EXE binary called `TH.EXE` will be made and can be run from any path including a floppy diskette.
+A self contained 16-bit EXE binary called `TH16.EXE` will be made and can be run from any path (including a floppy diskette) on any DOS 3.0+ computer.

+### Build for 32-bit (DOS4GW)

+Run `wmake -f TH32.MAK` to build the project.
+A self contained 32-bit EXE binary called `TH32.EXE` will be made and can be run from any path (including a floppy diskette) on any DOS 4.0+ computer with a 80386 compatible CPU.